fedefloris/Expert-system/README.md

 The goal of this project is to implement a backward-chaining inference engine.

-The program is able to read rules and facts from a given knowledge base contained in a text file.
+The program can read rules and facts from a given knowledge base contained in a text file.
 The [examples](/test/examples/good_files) folder contains many samples of possible text files.

 The format of the file is explained in [Knowledge base](#Knowledge-base).